nyloxoxo/VibecodingSetupSilktide/electron-implementation.md

 ## Distribution

 For distribution, build the application for both macOS and Windows, and provide your users with the appropriate installer for their platform.

+# Electron Handoff

+## To run Electron locally:
+1. Install dependencies: `npm install`
+2. Start Electron: `npm run electron`

+## To build for production:
+- Use electron-builder or similar tools.

+## Project Structure:
+- `/electron/main.js` — Electron main process
+- `/electron/preload.js` — Preload script
+- `/public/` — UI (HTML, JS, CSS)
+- `/src/` — Shared logic (optional)